-One way of testing for stationarity is to use the unit root test.
-There are several types of unit root tests.
-This study uses the Augmented Dickey-Fuller (ADF) test^{xi} to check the stationary of data series.
+The usual way of dealing with nonstationarity is to obtain the first differences of a variable.
+Since in this study there is one variable with time dependence, i.e. real GDP without government expenditure, first differences of this data series are employed in the time series regression estimation.
+The study does not merely employ first differenced data in the analysis, but confirms stationarity of the data series using the unit root tests.
+This study uses one of several types of unit root tests available, namely the Augmented Dickey-Fuller (ADF) test^{xi} for this purpose.
 The results of the Augmented Dickey-Fuller unit root tests and the stationarity level of the data series based on these results are shown below: